top of page

 Now we have covered the uniform, we can move on to something a little more interesting.
 Things you can tangle yourself up in!
 Webbing.

-Everyone who joins Miss Drop 44 will start as a rifleman, please don't see that as a bad thing, its the most important job.
+Everyone who joins Miss Drop 44 will start as a rifleman; please don't see that as a bad thing, it's the most important job.
 You will need to acquire all the correct pieces from the correct places.
 Later on, should you wish to fulfil a secondary role, then it can be addressed, however, for most events, we need riflemen and lots of them.
 Hence this being the most important thing for the group.
 It will also be a great starting point to learn from.
 Even the officers have either a spare M42 jacket, or strip their rank insignia off if needed and become privates.

 Secondly, please don't start buying everything you see, simply because it looks right!
 It's better to ask us if we think its worth the money and worth buying.
 Even those who have been in the hobby for years don't know the best places to buy everything, but someone in the unit will.
-Also, try and avoid using soldier of Fortune as a one stop shop, we all know its easy to buy it all there... but the quality of the webbing will not last, the colours are lets face it 'weird' and there is much better out there.
+Also, try and avoid using Soldier of Fortune as a one stop shop.
+We all know it's easy to buy it all there... but the quality of the webbing will not last, the colours are - let's face it - 'weird' and there is much better out there.

 M1 Garand Rifle - Paratrooper Rifleman

-US World War two webbing in my opinion is fantastic, I love the versatility of it all, it's so adaptable and unless tangled up, is easy to put on and take off, with many ways of layout it out and wearing it.
+US World War 2 webbing in my opinion is fantastic, I love the versatility of it all, it's so adaptable and unless tangled up, is easy to put on and take off, with many ways of layout it out and wearing it.

-The webbing you will need is as follows
+The webbing you will need is as follows:

 16.jpg